Boeing Crew Flight Test: Uncrewed return to Earth

 Starliner reentered the atmosphere about six hours after undocking.
 It deployed three parachutes, slowing the capsule to about 4 mph.
 Before reaching the ground, six airbags deployed to cushion the landing.
 It landed at White Sands Space Harbor in New Mexico on 7 September at 04:01:35 UTC (6 September, 10:01:35 pm MDT, local time at the landing site).
 All potential landing sites were in the western United States, allowing the service module to be jettisoned for a destructive reentry over the Pacific Ocean.

 During reentry, Starliner experienced two technical problems unrelated to its earlier issues: a brief glitch in its navigation system and a consistent failure to ignite by one of the 12 thrusters used to orient the capsule during atmospheric re-entry.
 The thruster that failed was a monopropellant thruster built into the crew capsule proper and independent of the bipropellant thruster system in the service module that malfunctioned in orbit.
+The investigation determined that the orientation thruster likely failed due to corrosion caused by carbazic acid formed from residual propellant and carbon dioxide.
+The failure of this single thruster left the capsule without fault tolerance.
+The report noted that the crew module orientation system lacked the required two-fault tolerance for deorbit burns, a design limitation that had existed since early development but was not identified until the crewed flight test pre-launch.

+An investigation report released in February 2026 retroactively classified the mission as a Type A mishap, NASA's most severe failure category, typically reserved for missions involving loss of vehicle or life.
+The report cited hardware failures, qualification deficiencies, leadership errors, and organizational shortcomings that created risks inconsistent with NASA's human spaceflight safety standards.
+Administrator Jared Isaacman said that while the spacecraft has design and engineering deficiencies requiring correction, he was most troubled by the failures in decision-making and leadership at both NASA and Boeing.